 - Recognize the emotional aspect of eating.
 Feeling hungry and being able to satisfy that hunger is more than a full belly–it’s emotional fullness, too.
 Maybe feeling emotionally and physically full is what it will take to stop your child from overeating.
 You have to lose food restriction to achieve that.

-- Be an authoritative feeder so that your child experiences a predictable feeding schedule, food boundaries that aren’t too controlling or restrictive, but allow reasonable choice.
+- Be a diplomatic feeder so that your child experiences a predictable feeding schedule, food boundaries that aren’t too controlling or restrictive, and that which allows reasonable choice.

 - Don’t be afraid to legitimize forbidden foods.
 Bring them to the table as part of a meal.
 Plan them into your child’s daily eating to neutralize them.